Energy islands of Denmark: Procurement

 Throughout 2021, the Danish Energy Agency conducted market dialogues with relevant commercial operators about the procurement framework for the artificial island in the North Sea.
 In 2022, the agency conducted a dialogue with potential bidders to clarify their need for geotechnical investigations of the future site of the project.
+In April 2023, the agency began a market dialogue regarding the technical requirements for the surrounding offshore wind farms and their connections to the island.

 In June 2021, the Danish Energy Agency awarded Sweco Danmark a four-year contract to provide technical advice and assistance in preparation of the tender for the island.
 Sweco has been involved in other public construction projects in Denmark previously, including in the establishment of the artificial island Peberholm in the strait of Øresund.
 In August 2022, Sweco was selected as advisor by the agency for the next 9 years.

 More than 20 market actors have participated in the preparatory dialogues with the Danish Energy Agency so far.
 The following parties have publicly expressed interest in bidding on the upcoming tender: